PatsandBs/Software-Security/README.md

 It was a little challenging reading through the vulnerability report.
 There was an excessive amount of information that I had never encountered before.
 Dependency checks seem to be a vital operation especially for applications that use lots of frameworks and external APIs.

 **•	How did you increase layers of security?
 In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?**
+Layers of security were increased by using various encryption algorithms.
+Security in all facets were checked and verified using these algorithms.
+This includes validating data within files and giving users authentication based on their credentials.

 **•	How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?**
+Regular coding tests and checks verifies the functionality of the code.
+To keep our client’s software secure and protected, we will use the Maven Dependency-Check to perform a static test, known as a dependency check.
+This test checks a project’s dependencies and any additional related dependency for any known published vulnerability.

 **•	What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?**
+Secure coding practices is always the goal when it comes to coding and any application creation.
+The OWASP dependency check tool is a must-use resource for identifying and mitigation vulnerability dependencies.

 **•	Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?**
+All of my assignments, but especially the Projects and the Modules 5 and 6 assignments.